Everything You Need to Know About a BGE Energy Audit

 A comprehensive energy assessment through BGE will save you money - no questions asked!
 Upon completion of your initial inspection, the auditor will install energy saving measures.
 This will help you save right away!

-On a grander scale, the answer gets more complicated.
+On a bigger scale, the answer gets more complicated.
 There are many factors that must be in the equation to determine an answer.

-What Types of Recommendations Come Out of a BGE Energy Audit?
+What Types of Recommendations Can Come Out of a BGE Energy Audit?

-A typical prescription for tightening up a house and making it more efficient will include things like caulking, air sealing and weatherization treatment to the attic hatch.
-Walls that are accessible in the attic (kneewalls) may be recommended for treatment and the basement rim joist is a big opportunity in unfinished areas to seal up the lower areas of the home which also account for energy waste and comfort issues.
+A typical prescription for tightening up a house and making it more efficient will include things like caulking, air sealing, insulation and weatherization treatment to the attic hatch.
+Walls that are accessible in the attic (knee walls) may be recommended for improved treatment and the basement rim joist is a big opportunity in unfinished areas to seal up the lower areas of the home which also account for energy waste and comfort issues.

 Each home is different and the "low hanging fruit" are different for each home.
 A good energy auditor will find differences in the same model in the same neighborhood.
 The audit takes a snapshot of your home's insulation levels around the house, reports on them and makes recommendations on how to improve the boundary locations.